jge162/Action-Workflows/README.md

         sudo apt-get install python3
 ```

-## Lastly use a for loop to run multipe instances.
+## Lastly use a for loop to run multiple instances.

 This way you can run one or multiple python scripts.